Inbound AI For Child Care Centers

 Safety and policy questions invite rushed answers during busy moments.

-AfterApproved guardrails capture the concern and route sensitive details.
+AfterApproved guardrails capture the concern and hand off sensitive details.

 After-hours searches turn into competitor tours.